 Cavity Prevention

-food and drink intake.
-Regular dental check-ups also play a crucial role in cavity prevention.
+The most effective ways to prevent cavities include maintaining a thorough oral hygiene routine, brushing twice a day with fluoride toothpaste, flossing daily, and reducing sugary food and drink intake.
+Regular dental checkups also play a crucial role in cavity prevention.

 How often should I visit the dentist for cavity prevention treatments?